Mahayu/MMConfig/README.md

 ## Versions

-Deprecated is now considered with poor quality.
+"Deprecated" ini is now considered with poor quality.

-Please use clear version instead.
+Please use "clear" version instead.